 The path leads to an exit on the northern side of the churchyard.
 Go down a short flight of steps onto a path past the attractive Guest House (now a library).
 At the bottom cross the road and go up the steps opposite to continue along an alleyway.

 At the end go through a wooden kissing gate into the corner of Jenner's Field, a large recreation ground which is one of the constituents of Lingfield Nature Reserve12.
-Go diagonally across the field, in much the same direction and passing to the right of a skateboard ramp on the far side.
+Go diagonally across the field towards the hedge on the far side, aiming for a point halfway between the skateboard ramp and a wide gap in the hedge off to the right.

-Go straight across the perimeter path and through a gap in the hedge into Beacon Field.
+At this point go straight across the perimeter path and through a narrow gap in the hedge into Beacon Field.
 Keep ahead along its right-hand edge, soon crossing a grassy path heading towards the old fire beacon away to the left.

 If you want to skip the entire loop via Moat Farm and Waterside (saving 5½ km), turn left onto this path and continue the directions at §8.